Alecoow/Discord-LLM/README.md

 - $clear - clears chat history

 INSTALLATION:
-- This project is compatible with the OpenAI API standard, meaning you can theoretically connect any inference server to it that follows this standard, though I've only tested with LM Studio.
+- This project is compatible with the OpenAI API standard, meaning you can theoretically connect any inference server to it that follows this standard, though It's only been tested with LM Studio.
 - You will need to create environment variables on your system specifying the following:
   - BOT_API_KEY: Your discord "app" key
   - LLM_ENDPOINT: The endpoint to your inference server.